Effective Presentations Checklist

 - Practice, Practice, Practice.
 An important component of effective presentation delivery is practice.
 Determine the practice method that works for you (in front of a mirror or friend, in the room you will be delivering your presentation, verbalizing your presentation, etc.).
 Consider practicing several days before delivering your presentation.
 The more you practice, the more confident you will be with your content, organization and delivery methods.

 - Dealing with Speech Anxiety.
 Almost everyone experiences some level of speech anxiety when delivering a presentation.
 Effective presenters are those individuals who use that anxiety and energy as tools to help them in their efforts.
-The following lists the items to consider when managing your speech anxiety before and/or during your presentation.
+The following lists items to consider when managing your speech anxiety before and/or during your presentation:

 - Practice helps lessen speech anxiety